 That’s why you need a community platform that’s built from the ground up to foster engagement, reward constructive posters and build brand loyalty.
 To achieve this, you need a platform that offers your potential and existing customers the following:

-It’s important to remember that every community is different.
-An owned community, such as an on-site forum or knowledgebase, must be built to serve the unique needs of its members.
+It’s important to remember that every community is different and it must be built to serve the unique needs of its members.
 That’s why it’s best to start with something plain and simple before tailoring it to suit your specific requirements and goals.

 The Importance of Staying Engaged

 Choosing and implementing the right community platform is only half the battle.
 It’s important to remember that community marketing is an ongoing process of constant engagement.
 Long-term commitment is paramount to success; an abandoned community will become a liability to the extent that you’re better off not having one at all.
 Similarly, a community that’s blighted by spammers and trolls will only reflect poorly on your brand.

 Consider the gaming industry, in which many communities are considered by players to be toxic.
 This reflects poorly on the game in the form of negative feedback, even if the game itself is great.
 In B2B communities, where members tend to be especially demanding, a lack of quality content and regular involvement from the company behind it leads to greatly reduced credibility and trust.
 In conclusion, being closely involved is imperative in any case.

 You’ve got a great community foundation in place, complete with the right features, excellent ease of use and a theme that reflects and reinforces your brand image.
 So how do you engage your would-be brand advocates?
 After all, your customers won’t act if you’re not there to engage them.
 If they sense that your involvement isn’t up to scratch, it’s likely these bad feelings will prevail.